 ‘Acto Vi – Los Postres (the desserts) – Green Day’ seemed again more about showing off looks and being mysterious, rather than about taste.

 The final ‘Acto VI – Los Postres – Bomba de Chocolate (Chocolate bomb)’ at least was a spectacular finish.

 We had an interesting and at times very pleasant evening with overall 15 ‘courses’ if you count amuse-bouches and the likes.
 We do concede that all the ingredients were of the best quality, as far as we could tell, and clearly a small place like this will not get any major discounts from suppliers.
 All the same, at €70 per person (not including wine or service), we felt that the evening was rather pricey.
 We’ve had taster menus at Michelin-starred places for that kind of money (on special offers, admittedly, and with only 7 to 10 courses, if you were to count amuse-bouches and petit-fours).
 Those restaurants have much higher running costs, sometimes having a staff-to-guest ratio of 1:1 and nearly always being located in expensive, high-cost premises.
 2.75 out of 5 in our book.
 We won’t be back.

 All the best to the chef, though, who seemed like a really nice, knowledgeable, infectiously enthusiastic, and very skilled professional… and a brilliant businessman, obviously, managing to fill his restaurant with mostly happy customers every evening at these prices!
 Tip to the hat.

-Following a recommendation from a local, we will most likely be back to this part of town, though, the area next to Sants train station, in particular to Plaça d’Osca, a square close to the station where some of the best tapas bars are supposed to be (and a market).
+Following a recommendation from a local, we will most likely be back to this part of town (the area next to Sants train station) during our next visit, in particular to Plaça d’Osca, a square close to the station where some of the best tapas bars are supposed to be (and a market).